-As a full week block after the end of the lectures.
+As a full week block from 19.04.2021 - 23.04.2021.
 There are limited slots and the registration is handled in a first-come, first-served manner.
 So make sure you sign-up as early as possible.
 We can only consider registrations with the correct documents or from the online system (https://campus.studium.kit.edu/exams/index.php)